-Pitches include a smartphone security app, a bicycle break system, an app that helps shoppers and diners earn free parking, and a free photo-printing service; follow-up with Al "Bubba" Baker and his de-boned rib steaks.
+Pitches include a smartphone security app, a bicycle brake system, an app that helps shoppers and diners earn free parking, and a free photo-printing service; follow-up with Al "Bubba" Baker and his deboned rib steaks.

 A wine for cats; a portable shelter; a maintenance-free way to make anyone a gardening guru; a new take on the chopstick; follow-up with the inventors of Dude Products.